matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 ### `getClassNameAPI()` <a name="getClassNameAPI"></a>

-Returns the class name of a plugin&#039;s API given the plugin name.
+Returns the class name of a plugin's API given the plugin name.

 #### Signature